dbosak01/fmtr/README.md

 fapply(fmt2, v1)

+#         A         B         C         B
+# "Label A" "Label B"   "Other" "Label B"

 ```

 #### A formatting list
-Sometime data needs to be formatted differently for each row of data.
+Sometimes data needs to be formatted differently for each row.
 This
-situation is normally difficult to deal with in any language.
+situation is difficult to deal with in any language.
 But it can be made easy in R with the **fmtr** package and a formatting list.

 A formatting list is a list that contains one or more of the three types